Judith of Thuringia: Marriage

 Judith was the daughter of Landgrave Louis I of Thuringia (d.
 1140) and his wife Hedwig of Gudensberg.
+Her sister was Bertha of Lorraine.
 She was raised at the Thuringian court at Wartburg Castle.
 In 1153 she was married to Duke Vladislaus II of Bohemia, three years after the death of his first wife Gertrude of Babenberg.
 The main reason for the marriage was that Judith, by her brother Landgrave Louis II and his wife Judith of Hohenstaufen, was related to the new German King Frederick Barbarossa.
 Vladislaus' bride was about eighteen years old; he was 15–20 years her senior.